 In most cases, the Forum was able to add value by bridging the North/South gap.
 How do we truly make that happen?
 Through decentralization?
 Far increased diversity of staff?

 In all cases, the success of the initiatives was independent, not due to cross-fertilization or even linked much to the other parts of PPF.
-Should we not better think of leveraging assets?
+Should we not better think of leveraging the different assets and dimensions of the PPF (event+funders’ network+policy)?

 The end-point of success was, for most, fairly clear.
 We largely know our objectives, what big changes we wish to achieve.
 However, we were much vaguer on how we got there, what are the stages and what is the path to this outcome.
 The ‘how’ is the trickiest part with what we do.